metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 - \_cea\_orchestrators : Arrangers (per Picard) included in the MB database as type "orchestrator".
 - \_cea\_chorusmasters : A person who (per Picard) is a conductor, but is "chorus master" in the MB database (i.e. not necessarily conducting the performance).
 - \_cea\_leaders : The leader of the orchestra ("concertmaster" in MusicBrainz) - not created by Picard as standard.
-- \_cea\_work\_type : Although not strictly an artist field, this is derived from artist and performer metadata.
-This is the variable populated if "Infer work types" is selected on the Artists tab.

 ## Genres etc.